tassiaaccioly/nlw3/README.md

-##Workshop - RocketSeat Next Level Week #3 - Discovery Path
+## Workshop - RocketSeat Next Level Week #3

+### Discovery Path

-Creation of a responsive website.
+Creation of a fully responsive website.

-This website was created with a mobile first approach and is a fake totally functional website for regiter and search of fostering houses in a determined area;
+This website was created with a mobile first approach and is a totally functional website for regiter and search of fostering houses in a determined area;

 The site has interactive maps, registering forms and a visitation apointment page;